Dave-Gilbert/rgen/README.md

 ![Example Rubric, Stevens 2005](https://github.com/Dave-Gilbert/rgen/blob/main/images/Stevens_Example_Rubric_p70.png)

-When I started teaching at Mohawk College I tried to build rubrics with spreadsheets by grading a few homework submissions to get a sense of what students typically did, and then I would write out a checklist for each question.
-Problems arose when I tried to apply this early draft of my checklist to the rest of the student submissions.
-I would notice patterns later on that I hadn't imagined, or decide that a grade item that I originally believed would be important hardly ever came up.
-I would often rewrite the comment columns of my spreadsheet based rubric when I was half done grading an assignment and then recopy these columns into partially graded answer sheets.
-I regularly regraded many of the submissions I looked at initially after having completely surveyed all the submissions in an attempt to ensure that specific comments were consistent.
-Sometimes one student would do something odd, I'd make a comment on it, but then forget which student had written the unusual answer and spend a lot of time looking for it.
-The process was tedious and error prone.
+When I started teaching at Mohawk College I built rubrics with spreadsheets by first grading a few homework submissions to get a sense of what students typically did, and then I would write out a checklist for each question.
+Problems arose when I tried to apply the early draft of my checklist to the rest of the student submissions.
+I would notice patterns that I hadn't anticipated, or decide that a grade item that I originally believed would be important hardly ever came up.
+I often rewrote the comment columns of my spreadsheet based rubric when I was half done grading an assignment and then had to recopy these columns into partially graded answer sheets.
+Sometimes I'd start grading again from the beginning with the revised comment checklist and toss out my early comments.

 I also ran into some persistent bookkeeping problems.
 For each assignment I needed to build a rather complicated multi-page spreadsheet that had each student's name and id associated with each rubric.
-Individual students would sometimes make special requests for extensions, or have other issues with their assignment that required some additional attention.
-Merging this data at the end of a course was time consuming.
-While a spreadsheet could nicely handle addition, it didn't help much with file management, and I couldn't figure out a good way to merge several multi-page spreadsheets automatically.
+Some students would make special requests for extensions, or have other issues with their assignment that required additional attention.

-After a while I realized that my primary frustration with grading student papers was not about really reading through all their solutions, or considering how to evaluate the sometimes strange answers my students wrote, but it boiled down to too much fiddly note keeping.
-Efficiently keeping track of all the small details, correctly handling endless columns of numbers, finding all the relevant notes, and providing consistent commentary ate up huge amounts of time.
+My primary frustration with grading student papers was not about really reading through all their solutions, or considering how to evaluate the sometimes strange answers my students wrote, but it boiled down to too much note keeping.
 This was my motivation for developing Rgen, to automate bookkeeping and consistency tasks, so I could focus on thinking about what my students had learned in the recent weeks of the course.